mvolkmann/blog/src/smalltalk/13-messages.md

 A message is a combination of a selector (or message name) and arguments.
 Messages are always sent to a explicit receiver.

+Method lookup begins by searching for the selector in the `methodDict` of the receiver.
+If a match is not found there, the search continues upward in each of the superclasses.
+If a match is found, it is added to a method lookup cache.
+This removes the need to search the inheritance hierarchy for every message send and significantly improves performance.

 When inside an instance method, to send a message to the current object, use the pseudo-variable `self` as the receiver.
 To send a message to the superclass of the current object,